 |Sony RX100« »||-||stereo||mono||-||-||micro||2.0||-||-||-||Sony RX100|

 It is notable that the 2000D has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 2000D and the A5100 are recent models that feature in their makers' current product line-up.
 The A5100 replaced the earlier Sony A5000, while the 2000D followed on from the Canon 1300D.

 Review summary: Canon 2000D vs Sony A5100

 So how do things add up?
-Which of the two cameras – the Canon 2000D or the Sony A5100 – has the upper hand?
+Is there a clear favorite between the Canon 2000D and the Sony A5100?
 A synthesis of the relative strong points of each of the models is listed below.